-Thiazide diuretics (eg bendroflumethiazide, chlortalidone, cyclopenthiazide, indapamide, xipimide, metolazone) may be used as a first line treatment or combined with other antihypertensive drugs to boost their action.
+Thiazide diuretics include bendroflumethiazide, chlortalidone, cyclopenthiazide, indapamide, xipamide and metolazone.
+Thiazides are used as a first line treatment to lower blood pressure or are combined with other antihypertensive drugs to boost their action.

-When you first start taking the tablets, you will pass water more frequently than usual for the first few days, then this effect tends to disappear within a couple of weeks as dilation of the arterioles occurs.
+When you first start taking a thiazide diuretic, you will initially pass water more frequently than usual.
+This effect lasts for the first few days, then tends to disappear within a couple of weeks as dilation of the arterioles occurs.

-The initial diuretic effect usually comes on quickly, within a few hours, so you will usually be advised to take the first thing in the morning to reduce trips to the bathroom at night.
+The initial diuretic effect usually comes on quickly, within a few hours, so it’s a good idea to take your diuretic first thing in the morning to reduce trips to the bathroom at night.

 If your blood pressure is raised, self-monitoring is key to maintaining good control.

 Click here for advice on choosing a blood pressure monitor to use at home.